 Moving abroad changes your life, and it’s no easy task, either.
 But considering several factors before relocating — including finances, property, and healthcare — certainly takes off the pressure from your impending move.

-Moving abroad is a huge, life-altering decision.
+Moving abroad is a huge, life-altering decision with many moving parts and a lengthy list of to-do items.
 Regardless of the reasons for making the change, it’s important to put time into planning how to manage the most important issues before embarking on the adventure.
 If you’re not sure where to start, this short guide covers some of the main things to consider.
 It’s aimed at helping you get those gears in motion and start making your new dream life a reality.

 Financing your move: finding work or receiving a pension